gfruci/checkouttools/local_environment/README.md

 ### Windows pre-requirements

-To facilitate the maintainance, there is a single (_bash_) script to set up the environment.
+To facilitate the maintenance, there is a single (_bash_) script to set up the environment.

 To run it on Windows, *Git BASH* is strongly recommended.
 It can be downloaded form https://gitforwindows.org/.
 If you're already using another BASH emulation tool you can use that one as well.